-Select vessels feature a rotary or rack style steering system.
+Your outboard features a hydraulic steering system.
 These systems transfer helm mechanical motion to the engine.
-There is a hydraulic steering cylinder which with the assistance of a steering pump sends fluid force to the stern drive steering arm changing the course of the boat, depending on the direction the steering wheel is turned.
+There is a hydraulic steering cylinder located at the helm which uses fluid force to change the course of the boat, depending on the direction the steering wheel is turned.

 Since the steering system is the primary link for engine control, it must be periodically inspected and maintained.
 The hardware at both the helm and engine must be checked regularly for tightness.